jenius-apps/ambie/README.md

 ## Introduction

 Ambie is an app that plays white noise and nature sounds to help you focus, sleep, and unwind.
 For many people, having background noise while working on a task helps with concentration.
 Ambie has a good starting selection of built-in sounds such as rain and beach waves that help you.
-These can also be used to help you sleep, relax, and de-stress. for instance, those with tinnitus and anxiety have reached out saying Ambie has helped them.
+These can also be used to help you sleep, relax, and de-stress.
+For instance, those with tinnitus and anxiety have reached out saying Ambie has helped them.
 And if you download Ambie from the Microsoft Store, you'll get access to a catalogue of online sounds that you can download to expand your library.

 ## Contribute